Family vs geriatric nurse practitioner: which path should you choose?

 Both brands of nurse practitioners concern themselves with optimizing the health of their patients through interventions and preventative care.
 But while FNPs care for patients of all ages—infants through elders—GNPs are exclusively focused on the aging adult population.

-As nurse practitioners, FNPs and GNPs conduct patient exams and assessments, make diagnoses, keep patient health histories, and develop treatment plans for patients.
-They also have the ability to prescribe medications and can work in collaboration with doctors and other medical personnel or independently in their own practice (these independent practices have the potential to become more common in places that are experiencing shortages of medical providers).
+As nurse practitioners, FNPs and GNPs conduct patient exams and assessments, and make diagnoses.
+Additionally, they keep patient health histories and develop treatment plans for patients.
+They also have the ability to prescribe medications.
+Both FNPs and GNPs can work in collaboration with doctors and other medical personnel or independently in their own practice.
+(These independent practices have the potential to become more common in places that are experiencing shortages of medical providers.)

 The short answer here is, yes.
 Elderly patients have a higher likelihood of experiencing multiple health challenges at the same time.
 GNPs may work closely with, for example, diabetic patients who also suffer from Alzheimer’s and hypertension or heart problems.
 GNPs must be especially mindful of the ways any medications they prescribe interact with their patients’ other conditions or medications.